cLeffNote44/clippy-revival/README.md

-# Clippy Revival 🎯
+__Clippy Revival__

+*"It looks like you're trying to build something awesome.
+Would you like help with that?"* 📎

-A modern revival of Microsoft's Clippy assistant, powered by local AI and built for Windows.
+Remember that annoying bloat on your childhook PC?
+Well I recreated him.
+Only now, a modern Clippy assistant, powered by local AI and built to be customized, and actually helpful.

 ## Features

-- **AI-Powered Assistant**: Uses Ollama for local LLM processing - no cloud required
+- AI-Powered Assistant: Uses Ollama for local LLM
-- **Customizable Characters**: Import custom character packs or use built-in ones
+- Customizable Characters: Import or use built-in characters
-- **System Integration**: Monitor system resources, manage files, install software
+- System Integration: Monitor system resources, manage files, install software
-- **Web Automation**: Browse the web and automate tasks with Playwright
+- Web Automation: Browse the web and automate tasks with Playwright
-- **Comprehensive Dashboard**: Control everything from a beautiful Material UI interface
+- Comprehensive Dashboard: Control everything from a beautiful Material UI interface
-- **Privacy First**: Everything runs locally on your machine
+- Privacy First: Everything runs locally on your machine

 ## Architecture